-Greater Wellington rates are set and assessed by Greater Wellington but are invoiced and collected by the relevant territorial authority in the Wellington region.
-Such combined collection arrangements are cost effective and are more convenient for ratepayers.
+Greater Wellington Regional Council rates are set and assessed by Greater Wellington but are invoiced and collected by the relevant city or district council in the Wellington region.
+Such combined collection arrangements are cost effective and more convenient for ratepayers.